PierreZ/PierreZ.github.io/content/blog/engage-maximum-distorsion-warp10.md

 ## Rich programming QL

 WarpScript is coming with more than **800 functions**, ready to use.
-Things like **Patterns detections, outliers, rolling average, FFT, IDWT, ** are built-in.
+Things like **Patterns detections, outliers, rolling average, FFT, IDWT** are built-in.

 ## Geo-Fencing capabilities